How the Process Works

 Regional planning is a continual process, with electricity reliability evaluated at minimum every five years in each region.

-The first step in the regional planning process is an assessment that looks at changes in demand in a given area, and performs an initial screen to identify needs in the region or sub-regions.
-Called a Needs Assessment, this can happen when:
+The first step in the regional planning process is a Needs Assessment that looks at changes in demand in a given area and performs an initial screen to identify needs in the region or sub-regions.
+This can happen when:

 - scheduled by the transmitter (every five years)

 - a need is brought forward by the transmitter, distributors, customers or the IESO, such as the ability of the system to handle a request for more electricity from a new or existing customer

 - reliability or delivery performance issues at the regional level are raised

 This analysis is led by the transmitter with data supplied by the IESO and the local distribution companies (LDCs).

 The results of the assessment might show that no action is needed, or that the distributor and the transmitter can coordinate a solution such as a facility upgrade, on their own.

 If the results show that there are needs that require coordination at the regional or sub-regional level, the process will then move to a Scoping Assessment.